htcondor/htcondor-ce/contrib/apelscripts/README.md

 HTCondor-CE APEL Scripts
 =========================

-This folder contains the HTCondor-CE scripts for extracting accounting log files suitable for input to the APEL system.
+Scripts for a HTCondor + HTCondor-CE setup that parse accounting log files to make input to the APEL system.

 Usage
 -----